Adjoint functor theorems for lax-idempotent pseudomonads: Introduction

 The theorem essentially originates in \cite[(13)]{ulmer1971adjoint}.
 Here, the size constraint takes the form of the small-admissibility condition.

 The distinction between the size constraints in the two forms of the adjoint functor theorem stated above is slight.
 Every small-admissible functor satisfies the solution set condition, since every small colimit is a quotient of a small coproduct.
 Conversely, while every epimorphism in a presheaf category is regular, so that each weakly multirepresentable presheaf $q$ is the coequaliser of a pair of parallel morphisms $p \rightrightarrows \coprod_{i \in I} A({-}, a_i)$, it is not necessarily the case that $q$ is small unless $p$ is small.
 Therefore, a functor satisfying the solution set condition is not necessarily small-admissible.
 However, the two properties coincide under weak assumptions: in particular, a small-cocontinuous functor from a small-cocomplete category satisfies the solution set condition if and only if it is small-admissible~\cite[Lemma~12]{ulmer1971adjoint}.
 Consequently, for the purposes of the adjoint functor theorem, we may view the two conditions as being equivalent.
-Henceforth, we shall focus on \citeauthor{ulmer1971adjoint}'s formulation of the adjoint functor theory, which we shall see admits a particularly elegant understanding.
+Henceforth, we shall focus on \citeauthor{ulmer1971adjoint}'s formulation of the adjoint functor theorem, which we shall see admits a particularly elegant understanding.

 We may understand the small-admissibility condition as a weakening of the notion of adjointness.
-First, observe that every functor $f \colon A \to B$ between locally-small categories is left adjoint \emph{relative} to the Yoneda embedding (in the sense of \cite[\S2]{ulmer1968properties}), since the Yoneda lemma exhibits an isomorphism $B(f a, b) \iso [A\op, \Set](A({-}, a), B(f{-}, b))$, natural in $a \in A$ and $b \in B$.
+First, observe that every functor $f \colon A \to B$ between locally small categories is left-adjoint \emph{relative} to the Yoneda embedding (in the sense of \cite[\S2]{ulmer1968properties}), since the Yoneda lemma exhibits an isomorphism $B(f a, b) \iso [A\op, \Set](A({-}, a), B(f{-}, b))$, natural in $a \in A$ and $b \in B$.

 Thus, adjointness relative to the Yoneda embedding is a tautology.
 Conversely, adjointness relative to the identity functor on $A$ (equivalently to the embedding of $A$ into the full subcategory of $[A\op, \Set]$ spanned by the representable presheaves) is simply ordinary adjointness.
 Consequently, we may consider a spectrum of notions of adjointness, mediated by adjointness relative to the inclusion of $A$ into some full subcategory $\widetilde A$ of its category of presheaves $[A\op, \Set]$.